 If exercise and nutrition are on point, sleep or stress management can also be other focus points to add to one’s regime.
 Since all individuals have different bodies that require unique plans, there is no singular right decision (besides the decision to never give up) that will be the perfect fit for everyone.

 It can be easy to lose the perception of one’s starting point.
-Body measurements, progress pictures, focuses on sleep and stress and a continued focus on health eating can all lead to positive psychological effects to counteract the feeling of fatness.
+Body measurements, progress pictures, focuses on sleep and stress and a continued focus on health eating (such as supercharged detox juices) can all lead to positive psychological effects to counteract the feeling of fatness.
 The feeling of health should never be tied to fat perception alone.